conradarcturus/lang-metadata/README.md

-# Language Metadata
+# **Lang**uage **Nav**igator

-This repository will contain a dataset of metadata about the world's languages and language-like objects as well as a website framework to visualize the information.
+This repository contain a dataset of metadata about the world's languages and language-like objects as well as a website framework to visualize the information.

 ![Preview of the website](/public/preview.png)